-While FDACS is assigned the lead role on project solicitation, development, selection, and implementation, they will work closely with all the key stakeholders, including DEP as a partner agency, to define and identify regional projects that will be included in the BMAP and to leverage existing programs and resources.
+While FDACS is assigned the lead role on project solicitation, development, selection, and implementation, they work closely with all the key stakeholders, including DEP, to define and identify regional projects that will be included in the BMAP and to leverage existing programs and resources.
 FDACS will lead engagement with producers and industry groups through workshops to identify potential regional projects.
-Identified projects will be implemented through various mechanisms, such as existing agency cost share or grant programs or through a legislative budget request and eventual appropriation.
+Identified projects will be implemented through various mechanisms, such as agency cost share or grant programs or through a legislative budget request and eventual appropriation.
 Upon identification of a project, FDACS will update DEP on project development and implementation, including the funding strategy.